drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

 # Code
-* `Crawler.py` for mining archietctural architectural posts and other potential QA-AT posts.
+* `Crawler for architectural posts.py` for mining archietctural architectural posts and other potential QA-AT posts.

-* `experiments.py'
+* `experiments.py`
 for running the classification experiments.

 * `Training the dictionary source code.py`
 for training the dictionary to include more unseen but relevant QA and AT terms.

-# Experiment environment and the used packages
+# Experimen environment and the used packages
 * Python 3.7 to run our souce codes.

-* Required packages:
+* Required packages and their versions:

 `boto==2.49.0`